redhat-cip/dci-openshift-agent/README.md

     - *tags: post-run*
     - *runs on: localhost*
    > NOTE: All results files (logs, tests, ...) must be stored within the `{{ dci_cluster_configs_dir }}/` directory in order to be properly uploaded to the DCI server.
-Test result files must follow the Junit format and the file name must follow the pattern `junit_*.xml`
+Test result files must follow the Junit format, must be stored within the `{{ job_logs.path }}` directory and the file name must follow the pattern `*junit*.xml`.

 7. "Success"
     - Launch additional tasks when the job is successful: `/hooks/success.yml`